sultanhq/maker_cube/README.md

-# The Cube: An interactive hardware project by Rob Adams, George Seeger and Simon Conway
+# The Cube: An interactive hardware project

+# By Rob Adams, George Seeger and Simon Conway

-## The Cube is an art project to create a 6 sided LED cube which is a *interactive*, *decorative* and *customisable*.
+## The Cube is an art project to create a 6 sided LED cube which is *beautiful* *interactive* and *customisable*.

 #### The Makers Cube will provider users with: